Daeridanii1/DAIS/README.md

 ## DAIS: *Daeridanii's Additional Interesting Ships*

-A plugin for the open-source space game [Endless Sky](https://www.github.com/endless-sky/endless-sky), adding a collection of fully-modeled ships, each in the design family of an existing vessel or group of vessels.
-The goal is for these to slot in seamlessly as part of a sort of "vanilla-plus" experience, adding diversity and interest to shipyards and fleets throughout human space without changing up game balance too drastically.
+A plugin for the open-source space game [Endless Sky](https://www.github.com/endless-sky/endless-sky), adding a collection of fully-modeled ships, many in the design family of an existing vessel or group of vessels.
+The goal is for these to slot in seamlessly as part of a sort of "vanilla-plus" experience, adding diversity and interest to shipyards and fleets throughout the galaxy without changing up game balance too drastically.

 ### Current Additions
 * **Light Warships**